-To be leaders in the market for extracorporeal shockwave therapy treatment.
+To be the leader in the market for extracorporeal shockwave therapy treatment.
 And more specifically, for plantar fasciitis, the shock wave system needs to be either of two types.
 We go through the pros and cons of both systems below:

-Radial shock wave therapy is where the waves' radiate' out from the handpiece tip like a ripple in a pond.
-This fast sound wave is made by a bullet hitting a wall in a gun like an applicator.
-The shock waves generated can then be channelled from the gun-like-applicator through the skin and into the injury site (usually a thickened tissue).
+Radial shock wave therapy is where the waves "radiate" from the handpiece tip like a ripple in a pond.
+The applicator utilises a bullet hitting a wall in a gun to make this fast sound wave.

-This drumming sound wave from radial devices creates a profound change both:
+This drumming sound wave from radial devices creates a profound change in:

-That means that radial shock wave therapy is effective for tendons and foot pain treatments with very little skin, fat or muscle in between them and the site of the lesion, for instance, heel pain like Achilles tendinitis or plantar fasciitis)
+That means that Radial Shock Wave Therapy (R-SWT) is effective for tendons and foot pain treatments with very little skin, fat or muscle in between them and the site of the lesion, for instance, heel pain like Achilles tendinitis or plantar fasciitis)

 Focus shockwave therapy is usually otherwise known as 'painless shockwave therapy'.
 While focused shock wave therapy is not entirely sensitivity-free, the nature of the soundwave skipping the skin barrier creates a much better tolerance.